-Demonstrate reading proficiency in one non-English language before the quarter of your QEII/PhD Oral Exam.
-It is possible to complete your language requirement during the quarter that you take the QEII, but it is advisable to do so before then.
+The language requirement will no longer be required starting with fall 2024 cohort.
+Students that entered before this term must demonstrate reading proficiency in one non-English language before the quarter of the QEII/PhD Oral Exam.
+It is possible to complete the language requirement during the quarter that the QEII exam takes place, but it is advisable to do so before the exam.